Configuration Reference

 connections:

-- ... # named connection definitions
+- ... # named, reusable connection definitions

 pipelines:

-- ... # pipeline definitions
+- ... # pipeline definitions that reference connections by name

 Connections